get-eu/get-eu/legitimacy.md

 ------------

-@Jon,

-I think there’s a danger of talking past each other.

 The GLA example is a good one: what is necessary for the GLA / Mayor to be legitimate is not that the electorate feel that they’re